InternLM/lmdeploy/docs/en/serving/restful_api.md

     print(item)
 ```

-For the `/v1/completions` endpoint.
-If you want to use the `/v1/completions` endpoint, you can try:
+For the `/v1/completions` endpoint, you can try:

 ```python
 from lmdeploy.serve.openai.api_client import APIClient